 Discrimination and harassment will not be tolerated at AGCO.
-We comply with the laws and regulations that provide for equal opportunities in employment, without discrimination or harassment on the basis of race, religion, color, national origin, sex, age, disability, veteran status or sexual orientation, or any other status protected by law.
-For additional information, please consult the anti-discrimination or equal employment opportunities policy that may be applicable to your location.
+We comply with the laws and regulations that provide for equal opportunities in employment, without discrimination or harassment on the basis of race, religion, color, national origin, ethnicity, sex, gender, gender identity or gender expression, age, disability, veteran status, sexual orientation, religion, family status, social origin or any other status protected by law.